aleph-im/aleph-docs/docs/tools/aleph-client/documentation.md

 **Commands**:

 * `create`: Register a new instance on aleph.im
-* `delete`: Delete an instance, unallocating all...
+* `delete`: Delete an instance, unallocating all resources
-* `list`: List all instances associated with your...
+* `list`: List all instances associated with your private key

 ### `instance create`